-The Pikes Peak Competency Tool is now under construction!
+The Pikes Peak Competency Tool ONLINE is now under construction!

 NOTE ON PRINTING COMPETENCY REPORTS: Reports can easily be printed on paper.
 For those with Adobe, on your printing screen, choose Adobe PDF as your printer, and the report will be printed into a pdf electronic document.
 We are working on an additional electronic document creation option for those without Adobe.